 'Dope' Director On Geekdom, The N-Word And Confronting Racism With Comedy

-This is FRESH AIR.
-I'm Terry Gross.
-The new movie comedy "Dope" is about three smart high school students of color who are obsessed with '90s hip-hop, have their own punk band and are smart.
+I’m Dave Davies in for Terry Gross.
+The movie comedy "Dope" is about three high school students of color who are obsessed with '90s hip-hop, have their own punk band and are smart.
 That makes them the targets of mockery and worse in their predominantly black high school in a poor and working-class section of Inglewood, Calif.
-After a party that ends in a shootout, the main character grabs his backpack and finds that someone's puts bags of drugs and a gun in it.
-He and his two friends have to figure out what to do with the drugs without getting killed or imprisoned.
 Pharrell Williams wrote several new songs for the movie.
-My guest is the film's writer and director, Rick Famuyiwa.
+“Dope” is now out on DVD.
+Our guest is the film's writer and director, Rick Famuyiwa.
 He grew up in Inglewood the son of Nigerian immigrants.
-He also directed the films "The Wood" and "Brown Sugar," co-wrote "Talk To Me" and is now directing an HBO movie about Clarence Thomas and Anita Hill.
+He also directed the films "The Wood" and "Brown Sugar" and co-wrote "Talk To Me."
+He talked to Terry Gross in July.

 (SOUNDBITE OF FILM, "DOPE")